thomlake/streamingplot/README.md

 TODO
 ====
- - [] Add legend functionality
+ - Add legend functionality
- - [] Add support for color specification
+ - Add support for color specification
- - [] Add support for creating animations
+ - Add support for creating animations
+ - I realized the is already a `streamplot` command in matplotlib, maybe a renaming is needed

 About